openebs-archive/openebs-docs/docs/installation.md

 ### Install OpenEBS using OpenEBS Helm Charts

 You have now set up helm and RBAC by following above [step](/docs/next/installation.html#setup-helm-rbac).
 Next,You should clone the latest OpenEBS repository.
-If you have cloned OpenEBS repository already,very that it is updated.
+If you have cloned OpenEBS repository already, verify that it is updated.

 Latest OpenEBS repo can cloned and latest version can be packaged using following commands.